This awareness and training module concerns information risks, security controls and incidents involving and affecting

 - Explain what we mean by ‘protecting people’;

 - Update workers on current information risks involving social engineering, social networking, social media, social apps, scams and frauds, in terms they understand and contexts that make sense, offering pragmatic advice;

 - Particularly for management, emphasize the most serious of today’s risks such as spear phishing and whaling against prime targets, blended/multimode attacks and social engineering by malicious insiders;

 - Using news reports concerning recent incidents, demonstrate that the dangers are genuine, the human and commercial impacts substantial – we’re not crying wolf here;

 - Describe and promote the corresponding information security controls, particularly the human element given the limited effectiveness of technical/cybersecurity controls against social engineering, with a mix of informational and stimulating content;

 - Motivate workers to act more securely, for example spotting, rebuffing and reporting possible attacks.

 Please think about the learning objectives for your organization.
 Which are the most relevant people-related concerns for the business?
 Have there been any recent/significant incidents or near-misses that make this topic especially pertinent?
 Are there particular awareness messages or themes you want to draw out?
 We provide editable content so that you can easily adapt the materials to suit your circumstances.

 People protecting people awareness

-This awareness and training module concerns the paradox that we humans present information risks, and yet we are extremely valuable information security controls - dual use you could say.
+This awareness and training module concerns the paradox that we humans present information risks, and yet we are extremely valuable information security controls.